 Service Info Request (SIR)

-The SIR is a feedback service allowing automotive professionals to submit a GAP ISSUE for urgent review by participating OEM representatives.
-A GAP ISSUE is a situation where service, collision, vehicle security, tool or training information is suspected to be available to franchise dealer technicians but not available outside the OEM's franchise network.
+SIR is a feedback service allowing automotive professionals to submit a GAP ISSUE for urgent review by participating OEMs.
+A GAP ISSUE is a situation where service, collision, vehicle security, tool or training information is suspected to be available to a franchise dealer but not available outside the OEM's franchise network.
 FOR USE BY USA/CANADA RESIDENTS FOR USA/CANADA VEHICLES ONLY.

 Adequate knowledge, training, skill and tools to perform the job described in the SIR

 Employed appropriate and available aftermarket resources to suggest this SIR is a GAP ISSUE